readingcapital/readingcapital.github.io/volume-1/index.md

 1. The *mass of surplus-value* $S$ is given by $S = V · s/v$ where $s$ is the surplus-value supplied by a single worker per day, $v$ is the value of her labour-power and $V$ is the total expenditure on variable capital.
-Hence, as
+As
    $m=s/v$ and $V$ determine the mass of surplus-value, a drop in one can be compensated by an increase in the other.
 However: